vincenttu/tplinkusa-outdoor/source/index.rst

     | Antenna   | 9 dBi  | 13 dBi | 23 dB  | ~                  |
     +-----------+--------+--------+--------+--------------------+

-Choose the Outdoor CPE which has a good coverage and the best wireless gain for the best result.
+Choose the Outdoor CPE which has a good coverage and the best wireless gain for your project.

 .. image:: /images/cpe_coverage.png
     :width: 80%
     :align: center

-One of the way using the CPE710 is use the access point with the feed antenna only, without reflective dish.
-The reflective dish can refocus the wireless signal to a certain direction with concentrated power.
-If you use the CPE710 in near site, just around your house, it is possible not using the reflective dish.
+The CPE710 access point comes with a feed antenna and a reflective dish.
+You can install the access point with or without the reflective dish.
+The reflective dish can refocus the wireless signal to your remote client with concentrated power.
+If you use the CPE710 in the near site, just around your house, you can remove the reflective dish.
+However, the direction of the radio waves is opposite.

 .. image:: /images/cpe710-feed-mode.png
     :width: 80%